The Inadequacy of the US State Department Report on Arms Exports Assurances: Part I

 The basis for this framework came from two sources: (1) international law and its interpretation by courts and other authorities, and (2) state practice making predictions of behavior from assurances generally.
 The reader is invited to consider the prior post for a more detailed explanation of how these two sources result in the list of factors above.

 The US State Department’s Report proposed an approach that partially deviates from these factors.
 It misses key considerations and glosses over important distinctions in making a reliable prediction of future behavior from assurances.
 None of the four inquiries for each state in the Report address the underlying issues of predicting risk of misuse other than to document past practice.
 They consider past practice of arms misuse but not compliance with past assurances (with the sole exception of the delivery of humanitarian aid in the case of Colombia).
-The fact the US omitted clearly relevant factors in its analysis already suggests non-compliance with its international obligations.
+The fact that the US omitted clearly relevant factors in its analysis already suggests non-compliance with its international obligations.

 The Factors Actually Used in Making a Prediction of Risk

 Having identified those criteria, albeit vague and incomplete, the State Department proceeded to largely ignore them in its written analysis.
 For each state’s assurances under scrutiny, the Report instead only considered four questions, rather than all of the factors it proposed.
 The first question in each state’s section was an “[a]ssessment of credible reports or allegations that certain defense articles … have been used in a manner not consistent with international law, including international humanitarian law … and if so, whether the recipient country has pursued appropriate accountability…” The second question covered the same content, but concerned “best practices for mitigating civilian harm” and implementation efforts.
-The third provided a description of deliveries that reached unintended recipient states to used for unintended purposes.
+The third provided a description of deliveries that reached unintended recipient states to be used for unintended purposes.
 The final question for each state focused on impediments to the delivery of foreign aid, which this post will not address.

 The Report states that the position of the person issuing the assurances must be such that they have authority to do so.
 However, the Report says nothing about whether the assurances will be assessed on whether they are binding under international and/or under domestic law.
 The Report notes that the State Department will consider “[w]hether the individual providing the assurances is understood to be credible in doing so”.
-Perhaps this is diplomatic way of asking whether the state official giving the assurances is lying.
+Perhaps this is a diplomatic way of asking whether the state official giving the assurances is lying.
 The Department of State does not say what this assessment entails.

 As for content, the State Department did not evaluate the quality of the content of the assurances.
 Although the position of the person giving the assurances must be such that they have the authority to do so, the Report does not demand that they actually make any specific, substantive commitments.
 This distinction is important because assurances might merely contain statements of fact (e.g. confirmation of which treaties the state has adhered to) or it might contain a promise of future behavior (e.g. a pledge that the state will comply with those treaties).